ZipCPU/autofpga/README.md

   so, what the configuration parameters are and how they need to be set.
 For example, the UART baud rate and RTC and GPS clock steps both need to be set based upon the actual clock speed of the master clock.
-Placing [a module](auto-data/clock.txt) within the design that sets up a clock and declares its rate is the current method for accomplishing this.
+Placing [a clock module](auto-data/clock.txt) within the design that sets up a clock and declares its rate is the current method for accomplishing this.

 - If peripherals have or create interrupts, those need to be found and determined, and (even better) wired up.

-- If the item it is parsing fits into one of the following classes of items:
+- If an autofpga configuration file describes one of the following classes of items, then the file is wired up and connected to create the necessary bus wiring as well.

   * Full bus masters

+    Peripheral selection and decoding logic is added in

   * (Partial) bus masters, wanting access to one peripheral only